sagars01/DSA_Zero_To_Hero/src/Graph/Readme.md

 **The least weighted sub graph from a given graph** **G1**

 If we keep on comparing all other combination we will eventually find out the minimum spanning tree of the graph **G1**

+## Implementation of MST

+A better explanation is given [here]https://girlsincode.com/javascript/minimum-spanning-tree-in-an-undirected-weighted-graph-kruskal/)